What is Azure Pipelines?

 Whether your app is on-premises or in the cloud, you can automate build-deploy-test workflows and choose the technologies and frameworks, then test your changes continuously in a fast, scalable, and efficient manner.

 - Maintain quality and find problems as you develop.
-Continuous testing with TFS ensures your app still works after every check-in and build, enabling you to find problems earlier by running tests automatically with each build.
+Continuous testing with Azure DevOps Server ensures your app still works after every check-in and build, enabling you to find problems earlier by running tests automatically with each build.

 - Any test type and any test framework.
 Choose the test technologies and frameworks you prefer to use.